 Pensacola Housing does not currently offer a voucher-based HCV Homeownership program, though we plan to update our HCV Administrative Plan to allow us to offer one in the future.
+Comments received by Resident Advisory Board members include the desire to participate in a homeownership program.

-Pensacola Housing does administer a State Housing Initiatives Partnership (SHIP) First-Time Home Buyers Program and a HOME Homebuyers Program, both in conjunction with Escambia County FL.
-Additionally, Pensacola Housing offers homebuyer assistance utilizing ARPA funding to buyers wishing to purchase properties within Pensacola city limits.
+Pensacola Housing does administer the State Housing Initiatives Partnership (SHIP) First-Time Home Buyers Program and a HOME Homebuyers Program, both in conjunction with Escambia County, Florida.
+Additionally, Pensacola Housing offers homebuyer assistance utilizing ARPA funding to buyers wishing to purchase properties within the Pensacola city limits.